History of Semiahmoo Arts Society

 From Place To Place

-Earlier, in April 1991, the Community Arts Council had left the Station Arts Centre to make room for the White Rock Museum.
-This left them without a building until the International Care Corporation offered them a space on Pacific Terrace; the new building opened in November.
+The Community Arts Council left the Station Arts Centre in 1991 to make room for the White Rock Museum.
+This left them without a home until the International Care Corporation offered them a space on Pacific Terrace which open in November 1991.

-They left the Terrace in 1995, then set up a fundraising office on 16th Avenue, followed by a larger space on Roper Avenue.
-The Roper building had room for administrative offices, a gallery, and the Picture Loan program; a pottery workshop was available through nearby White Rock Elementary.
-In 1998, they moved again into a warehouse complex on 24th Avenue, which they called the Artery.
-At first, it offered a gallery, a gift shop, and art classes.
-Later, White Rock Elementary shut down the pottery workshop, forcing the Council to move it in-house and close the gallery and gift shop to make room.
+They left Pacific Terrace in 1995 and set up a fundraising office on 16 Avenue, followed by a larger space on Roper Avenue.
+The Roper location had room for administrative offices, a gallery, the Picture Loan Program, and a pottery studio was available at nearby White Rock Elementary.
+In 1998, they moved again into a warehouse complex on 24 Avenue, which they called The Artery. which initially offered a gallery, a gift shop, and art classes.
+Later a pottery studio was added after White Rock Elementary shut its pottery studio space, which meant the gallery and gift shop had to close due to lack of space.

-2002 brought another move, this time to Russell Avenue.
+In 2002 the Council moved to Russell Avenue.
 In 2005, they moved again to Windsor Square Mall, where they had previously run exhibitions.
-Changes to how the province awarded grants in 2010 cut the Council’s grant income—its primary source of funding—in half.
+Changes to how the Province awarded grants in 2010 cut the Council’s grant income—its primary source of funding—in half.
 They petitioned the City of White Rock for a lease in Centennial Park, which they received; they moved into their new facility there in 2012, having closed their Windsor location in 2011.
-The Centennial Park location remained open until 2018.
+They remained in the Centennial Park location until 2018.

-In 2009, the Community Arts Council renamed itself the Semiahmoo Arts Society to reflect both local First Nations heritage and its own geographic location.
-Its identity remained the same: a volunteer based arts advocacy organization serving White Rock, South Surrey, and the Semiahmoo First Nation.
+In 2009, the Community Arts Council renamed itself Semiahmoo Arts Society (SAS) to reflect its geographic location and the First Nations heritage of the area.
+Its mandate remained the same: an arts advocacy organization serving White Rock and South Surrey.

-The next year, the City of Surrey offered the Semiahmoo Arts Society a role in planning the expansion of the South Surrey Recreation Centre.
-In 2014, it began operating the Centre’s Arts wing, as it continues to do today.
+The next year, the City of Surrey offered SAS a role in planning the new South Surrey Recreation & Arts Centre (SSRAC) facility.
+In 2014, SAS began operating the civic arts space at SSRAC providing arts education programming for the community as it continues to do today, making us both the community’s arts council and its civic arts space operator and programmer.